securingsam/SmartScanner-iOS-Spec/README.md

 ### Observing detected devices

-As it might be more suitable to get devices the moment they are detected, The `Scan` instance also exposes an `.observeDevices()` method that returns an array of `RegisteredDevice` items.
+As it might be more suitable to get devices the moment they are detected, The `Scan` instance also exposes an `.observeDevices()` method that returns an array of `Device` items.

 This allows you to retrieve a list of detected devices as they are detected.

+For more information, please refer to the [API reference](API_REFERENCE.md).

 ```swift
 scanner